What is cholera? How did it originate?

 How is cholera transmitted?

-Cholera is spread by consuming food or drinks contaminated with the bacterium Vibrio choleraem, which is mainly found in places without a clean water supply or sanitation system in Africa and Asia.
+Cholera is spread by consuming food or drinks contaminated with the bacterium Vibrio choleraem, which is mainly found in regions, namely Africa and Asia, where there is a lack of a clean water supply or sanitation system.

 - eating food handled by a person infected with cholera.